 God established boundaries.
 Why, you may ask.
 Well, let’s go back to the beginning of mankind’s story.

 In the beginning, when everything was formless and empty, there was chaos in absence of boundaries.
-So God separated the light from the darkness establishing boundaries and paving the way for new life.
+So God separated the light from the darkness paving the way for new life.

-Ever since mankind has become a crowd governing authorities have been established.
+When mankind became a crowd governing authorities had to be established.
 I think we all know the reason why.
 An unruly crowd can quickly turn into a murderous mob.
-Anarchy is unhealthy and eventually leads to the extinction of the human race.
-God has our best interest at heart.
-He wants us to live, not to die, ergo the institution of human government was endorsed by Him.
+Anarchy is unhealthy and self-destructive.
+God however has our best interest at heart.
+He wants us to live, not to die, ergo the institution of human government is endorsed by Him.

-We didn’t need a governing authority if we’d stuck with God in the first place.
+We would not need a governing authority had we stayed with God in the first place.

 No surprise, also Paradise has its boundaries.
-Ask yourself today: do you like boundaries?
-Probably nobody does, but meanwhile we have come to the painful conclusion that boundaries are indeed necessary.
-Adam and Eve didn’t see that.
+We need to ask ourselves: do we like boundaries?
+Probably nobody does, but meanwhile we have come to the painful conclusion that boundaries indeed are necessary.
+Adam and Eve first didn’t see that.
 They questioned a forbidden tree, and a snake used this mindset to plant some seeds of doubt.
 Those doubts really pulled the rug from underneath the first couple.
-Paradise is founded on trust in God’s goodness.
+Paradise is founded on trusting in God’s goodness.
 Distrust ended a Paradise relationship.

 Back to those God-given government authorities.
 Well, the very first boundary, that forbidden tree, didn’t suit us.
 How about a forest of forbidden trees in a man’s rule book?
 Experiencing human rule versus God’s rule, we quickly discover that a whole lot more regulations are involved under human government.

 Paradise still exists.
-Trusting God, we’re right back in that beautiful Garden.
-We might be governed by temporary authorities on the outside, but on the inside our hearts can be submitted into the capable hands of the Prince of Peace.
+Trusting in God, we are right back in that beautiful Garden.
+We might be governed by temporary authorities on the outside, but on the inside our hearts are free when submitted to God.
 Paradise is not bound by geographical distance.
-It’s as close or as distant as we want it to be.
-It’s just one decision away – our decision to make peace with God.
+It is as close or as distant as we want it to be.
+In fact it is only one decision away – our decision to make peace with God.